 You Might Have This

 Try This Splint

-|At the base of the thumb where the thumb meets the wrist.
-Painful when pinching or gripping, especially holding small objects like pens or tool handles.||CMC joint arthritis: arthritis of the base of the joint of the thumb that provides the thumbs mobility.||3pp ThumSling|
+|At the base of the thumb where your thumb meets your wrist; you feel pain when pinching or gripping, especially holding small objects like pens or tool handles||CMC Thumb Arthritis: Arthritis of the base of the thumb that provides your thumbs mobility|

-|Along the side of the thumb when moving it into the hitchhiker position or when bending the hand towards the little finger.
-Pain may “shoot” along the thumb side of the forearm.||de Quervain’s Tenosynovitis: inflammation and tightening of the tendons that extend the thumb.||3pp ThumSpica or 3pp Ultra Spica|
+|Along the side of your thumb when moving it into the hitchhiker position or when bending your hand towards your little finger; pain may “shoot” along the thumb side of your forearm||de Quervain’s Tenosynovitis: Inflammation and tightening of the tendons that extend your thumb|

-|Pain in the middle joint of the thumb where it attaches to the hand.
-Difficulty grasping or holding objects.
-Pinching is painful and hard to do.||Gamekeeper’s or Skier’s Thumb: injury to the ligament that stabilizes the thumb for pinch and grip||
+|Pain in the middle joint of your thumb where it attaches to your hand; you have difficulty grasping or holding objects; pinching is painful and hard to do||Gamekeeper’s or Skier’s Thumb: Injury to the ligament that stabilizes your thumb that allows you to pinch and grip||

-|A “popping” pain when bending or straightening the end of the thumb.
-Thumb sticks in a bent position and has to be pulled straight.||Trigger Thumb: a narrowing of the tendon covering or a bump on the tendon that limits motion.|
+|You feel a “popping” pain when bending or straightening the end of your thumb; your thumb sticks in a bent position and has to be pulled straight||Trigger Thumb: Narrowing of the tendon covering or a bump on your tendon that limits motion|